 Be the GP you’ve always wanted to be!

 Being a Portfolio GP allows you to diversify your working week, whatever your passion and aspirations may be.
-For many it involves some clinical sessions combined with a form of non-clinical work; in education, the CCG, or the RCGP to name a few.
+For many it involves some clinical sessions combined with a form of non-clinical work; in education, the ICB, or the RCGP to name a few.
 For others, it involves pursuing a hospital specialty alongside their GP sessions.
 Whether you’re soon to qualify or have years of experience looking to diversify, there are lots of opportunities across Bath, North East Somerset, Swindon and Wiltshire (BSW).

 Our sessional GP groups across BSW, can offer a great support network. (see Sessional GP above).
 If you are interested in pursuing a portfolio career we have many opportunities to explore hospital specialties as well as non-clinical work.
 There are also roles that regularly come up across BSW, in the education teams and Training Hub.
 For more information contact us.